What is special about this course?

 - National 5 or GCSE Maths or equivalent

-- Alternatively, a recognised Access to HE course plus Higher English at grade C or above and National 5 Maths, or equivalent
+- A recognised Access to HE course plus Higher English at grade C or above and National 5 Maths, or equivalent

 Advanced entry to year two: